-Ms. Nicholas has a bachelor’s degree from Harvard University and a J.D. from Washington University School of Law in St. Louis.
+She earned her bachelor’s degree from Harvard University and her J.D. from Washington University School of Law in St. Louis.

 REPRESENTATIVE MATTERS